-The HertzWin program developed by Vink System Analysis & Design is used by many.
-Sometimes these users have questions in relation to the accuracy of the HertzWin results.
-Some of them are discussed here.
+The program HertzWin developed by Vink System Analysis & Design is used by many people.
+Sometimes these users have questions about the accuracy and use of the HertzWin results.
+Some of these questions are discussed here.

-In addition to extensive in-house checks, various users have tested HertzWin and compared it to their own calculations.
+In addition to extensive internal checks, various users have tested HertzWin and compared it with their own calculations.
 ASML, for example, subjected HertzWin to an extensive test program.
-All checks to date have not revealed any errors in the results.
-This, of course, does not guarantee that HertzWin is 100% bug-free.
-It is always wise to verify whether the results correspond to that what may be expected on the basis of a rough assessment.
+All these tests have revealed no errors in the results.
+Of course, this does not guarantee that HertzWin is 100% error free.
+It is always wise to verify that the results are what you would expect based on a rough estimate.

-Although the HertzWin program is user-friendly, the results must be carefully examined.
-Mistakes with the HertzWin results are easily made.
-One of the more common mistakes to make is that the calculated contact radius of the point contact is not taken into account.
-For example:
+Although the HertzWin program is easy to use, the results must be carefully examined.
+It is easy to make mistakes with HertzWin results.
+One of the most common mistakes is to ignore the calculated contact radius of the point contact.
+For example::

-Suppose there is a need to calculate the contact stresses of a roller with a curved surface, see the illustration below.
+Suppose you need to calculate the contact stresses of a roller with a curved surface, see the figure below.

-This concerns an elliptic contact that can be easily calculated using HertzWin.
-However, bear in mind that the roller must be finite in width and that the contact width cannot exceed the width of the roller.
-If the calculated contact width is larger, there no longer is an elliptic contact and the formulas of Heinrich Hertz no longer apply.
-In that case, the results of HertzWin are inaccurate.
+This is an elliptical contact that can be easily calculated using HertzWin.
+Note, however, that the roller must have a finite width and that the contact width cannot exceed the width of the roller.
+If the calculated contact width is larger, there is no longer an elliptical contact and Hertz’s formulas no longer apply.
+In this case, the results of HertzWin are inaccurate.

-An other issue is that in line contacts, the ‘Hertz’-equations assume infinite length of the roller(s).
-In practice, the roller(s) is (are) of finite length and at the ends of the roller(s) higher stress can occur.
-Also the effects of misalignment, causing an unequal stress distribution over the contact area, are not taken into account.
+Another problem is that the Hertz equations assume an infinite length of the roller(s) in line contact.
+In practice, the roller(s) is (are) of finite length and higher stresses may occur at the ends of the roller(s).
+Also, the effects of misalignment, which causes uneven stress distribution over the contact area, are not considered..

-What is the level of accuracy of the formulas as derived by Heinrich Hertz?
+How accurate are the formulas derived by Heinrich Hertz?

-The accuracy of the formulas by Heinrich Hertz has been subject to intensive research.
-For example, an article by Anantha Ram B.S. et all at the Aalborg University in Denmark, describes a study within the framework of the development of an abrasion model.
-The conclusion in this article is that “the results of the finite element analysis correspond well to the theoretic results.
-The difference between both is <2.5%.”
-Since the accuracy of the finite element analysis is usually around 1-2%, it is safe to assume that the formulas of Heinrich Hertz produce exact results.
-The following preconditions must of course be met here:
+The accuracy of Heinrich Hertz‘s formulas has been the subject of intensive research.
+For example, article by Anantha Ram B.S. et all of Aalborg University in Denmark describes a study conducted as part of the development of a wear model.
+The conclusion of this article is that: “the results of the finite element analysis are in good agreement with the theoretical results.
+The difference between the two is <2.5%“.
+Since the accuracy of finite element analysis is usually about 1-2%, it is safe to assume that Heinrich Hertz’s formulas give very accurate results.
+Of course, the following conditions must be met: